Frequently Asked Questions

 How long does the mortgage process take?

 The length of time that it takes from initial application process until a deal closes and you receive a mortgage varies from deal to deal.
-The initial meeting with your mortgage adviser is a fairly quick process, usually taking a maximum of an hour.
+The initial meeting with your financial adviser is a fairly quick process, usually taking a maximum of an hour.
 If you fill out the forms ahead of time this process is even quicker.

 After our first meeting, I'll send the deal to a number of lenders for approval.
 Depending on the lender, an approval or decline can take anywhere from 24 hours to 4 business days.